oANWCHo/FRA503-DRL_HW2/HW0.md

 Part 1: Take a Look at `Cartpole` Rl Agent
 ---

-**Cartpole** is a basic example of an inverted pandulum which consists a pendulum (pole) with a center of gravity above its pivot point (cart).
-Beside its naturally unstable in the most configuration, it can be controlled by moving the cart along the frictionless track.
-In `Cartpole-v0` environment, the pole is initially parpendicular to the ground, the goal is to keep the pole parpendicular to the ground by applying appropriate forces to the cart.
+**Cartpole** is a fundamental example of an inverted pendulum, consisting of a pole with its center of gravity above the pivot point, which is attached to a cart.
+Despite its inherent instability in most configurations, it can be controlled by moving the cart along a frictionless track.
+In the `Cartpole-v0` environment, the pole starts in a position perpendicular to the ground, and the objective is to maintain this upright position by applying appropriate forces to the cart.
 ![](cartpole.png)

 ### Train the `Cartpole` RL Agent